- Purchase the complete Expat Arrivals Chile Guide (PDF)

 Capital city: Santiago

 Geography: Chile's geography is varied and diverse.
-The country is home to a significant portion of the Andes mountain region as well as the Atacama desert.
+The country is home to a significant portion of the Andes mountain region and the Atacama Desert.
 Chilean territory encompasses South America's southernmost points and an extensive coastline with many islands, including Easter Island.

 Political system: Unitary presidential constitutional republic